leapdao/docs/docs/validators/instructions.md

 As a Validator, you have three main responsibilities to keep your node running:

-1. Continuously founding your validator key with Ether to be able to pay the transaction cost on the Ethereum network.
+1. Continuously funding your validator key with Ether to be able to pay the transaction cost on the Ethereum network.

 2. Make sure you keep your validator online 24/7.
 This will prevent slashing of the staked tokens for being offline.
+See [Publishing heartbeats](operations.md#publishing-heartbeats)

 3. From time to time updates will be released for the node software.
 Validators have to run the latest versions of the software to provide correct service.